Export Training Events

 If your facility has not received a meeting notification packet please contact Northwest Fruit Exporters (NFE: 509-576-8004) to ensure you are currently registered in the appropriate apple export program.

-Apple Exports to Taiwan: Orchard & Bin Sampling Protocols and China Apple Export Sample Training
+Apple Exports to Taiwan: Orchard & Bin Sampling Protocols, Cull fruit Pre-screening, and China Apple Export Sample Training

 Taiwan: Training is mandatory for people who do not have a Pest Consultant’s license (PCO) or Commercial Applicator’s license.
 Those without either license must attend training to perform orchard or field bin sampling.
 Training should be repeated every two (2) years.
 People who attended training last summer (2015) are not required to attend, but refresher attendance is strongly advised by NHC and USDA/APHIS to keep you apprised of any work plan changes.
 It is also advised that anyone with a license but unfamiliar with the Taiwan protocol attend training.
 Certified cull cutters may perform field bin sampling if informed of bin sampling protocols.
 Official forms must be used for all phases of the work plan.
 You can download the instructions and forms here.